-The Chancellor announced on 3 March 2021 that the UK corporation tax rate will increase to 25% from April 2023.
-These changes were part of Finance Act 2021, which was enacted on 10 June 2021.
-The Chancellor re-affirmed this increase within the Spring Finance Bill 2023 which was published on 23 March 2023.
+The Finance Act 2021, enacted on 10 June 2021, included legislation to increase the main rate of corporation tax from 19% to 25% from 1 April 2023.
+Subsequently, the company has used an effective tax rate of 23.50% for the financial year.
 Deferred taxes at the balance sheet date have been measured using these enacted tax rates and reflected in these financial statements.